-For example if you look at this entry, the first contributor’s answers have 336K views.
+If you look at a popular entry, the first contributor’s answers could have 336K views.
 If just a fraction of that had visited her profile and seen her website, that’s some serious traffic.
 If you offer services or sell products nationally/internationally, Quora is a great place to show everyone what you know about your industry.

 (2) Give Your Product out for Free

 Okay, this one is not strictly free, you’ll be spending money on the product you send out for free, but it’s a great way to get your product seen.

 You’ve probably heard what an influencer is.
 Anyone on social media with a significant number of followers is an influencer.
 If you can get your product seen on a channel with 500K followers, then a sizeable chunk of that 500K will be able to see your brand.